psoukie/psoukie.github.io/_notes/watches-attesa.md

 Simply put, this watch doesn’t need you.
 If you’re not prepared for a strong, light, slim, accurate, and independent watch, you might look for other options.

 But if you could use a sharp, light-powered watch that can breeze through time zones and catch atomic clock at the speed of light, you just need to choose the color.

+Dead beat second without a bounce, perfectly aligned with the indeces